 The Listserve is built like a democratic Acta Diurna, a centralized message-board passed from person to person each day, without consideration of status, or message.
 Its powder-keg of competing voices have all vowed to hush up and listen in exchange for an equal shot at this soapbox.
 In this way, the Roman Forum isn’t conquered, it’s shared; in Chang’s estimation, it’s no longer the Forum at all–”it’s the Great Lawn at Central Park, where you lay back and watch the people.”

 Which isn’t to say Listserve doesn’t also employ the mechanics of its medium.
 The web’s addictive quality stems, in part, from its randomness.
 At any moment, I could receive an email which would tickle and surprise me.
 I have found the course of my life altered by a single message: a job opportunity, a divulgence of love, bad news.
 By isolating this alchemy and guaranteeing that it will happen daily, the Listserve allows its users to loosen their death-grip on the refresh button.

-This essay note appears in TNI Vol. 16: New World Order.
-Subscribe to TNI’s monthly magazine for $2 and get it today.
 The best emails, says Alvin Chang, are “the ones where the writer makes themselves vulnerable, and the community rewards them for it.”
 This takes many forms, but Greg Dorsainville reminisces fondly about how one winner boldly called for a picnic, which resulted in a beautiful day in Prospect Park, “eating pie, singing little mermaid songs, and meeting new people.”

 “We should do that again,” he says.